memo-567/MeshCore-FAQ/README.md

 **iOS continues here:**
 5. Once connected successfully, a `DFU` icon ![Pasted image 20250309173039](https://github.com/user-attachments/assets/af7a9f78-8739-4946-b734-02bade9c8e71) appears in the top right corner of the app![Pasted image 20250309171919](https://github.com/user-attachments/assets/08007ec8-4924-49c1-989f-ca2611e78793)

 6. Scroll down to change the `PRN(s)` number:

 ![Pasted image 20250309190158](https://github.com/user-attachments/assets/11f69cdd-12f3-4696-a6fc-14a78c85fe32)

-	i.
-For the T114, change the number of packets `(PRN(s)` to 8 ii.
-For RAK, it can be 10, but it also works on 8.
+- For the T114, change the number of packets `(PRN(s)` to 8
+- For RAK, it can be 10, but it also works on 8.

 7. Click the `DFU` icon ![Pasted image 20250309173039](https://github.com/user-attachments/assets/af7a9f78-8739-4946-b734-02bade9c8e71), select the type of file to upload (choose ZIP), then select the ZIP file that was downloaded earlier  from the web flasher
 8. The upload process will start now.
 If everything goes well, the node resets and is flashed successfully.
 ![Pasted image 20250309190342](https://github.com/user-attachments/assets/a60e25d0-33b8-46cf-af90-20a7d8ac2adb)